The Fatal Glass of Beer (1933 film): Plot

 Ma and Pa Snavely live in a cabin in the Yukon.
 Many years before, their son Chester left for the big city and became involved in crime after "the fatal glass of beer".

-Pa Snavely, as portrayed by Fields, serenades a Royal Canadian Mounted Police officer with "The Fatal Glass of Beer", a mournful song detailing the evils of foul drink and bad companions in the big city.
+Pa Snavely, as portrayed by Fields, serenades a Royal Canadian Mounted Police officer with "The Fatal Glass of Beer", a mournful song detailing the evils of drinking and bad companions in the big city.
 An autoharp accompaniment recorded for the film seldom matches the vocal, because Fields subtly changes keys when the autoharp does not, resulting in a humorously off-key effect.

 Son Chester returns home after getting out of prison, and promises his mother not to tell his father what he really did.
 He makes the same promise to his father.
 When Pa and Ma learn that Chester threw the bonds away and intends to live off their savings, they hurl him out of the house.

 Fields emphasizes the stagey satire by striking various poses and being overly theatrical with the dialogue.
 The most famous gag has Fields opening the cabin door periodically and exclaiming, "And it ain't a fit night out for man or beast!", with some obviously fake snow thrown into his face a moment later.
 He would reprise that gag during the "play-within-the-play" in The Old Fashioned Way (1934).